Enugu police nab herdsman with AK47 - Vanguard News

 “The suspected herder is now helping the police operatives in their full scale investigations.

-“Following the arrest and recovery, the commissioner of police Enugu state command Danmallam Mohammed visited the farmland and the community in company of his officers and notable indigene of the area, Comrade Fidelis Edeh together with a local government councillor in the area Peter Edeh,” Amaraizu said.
+“Following the arrest and recovery, the state Police Commissioner, Danmallam Mohammed, visited the farmland and the community in company of his officers and notable indigene of the area, Comrade Fidelis Edeh, and a local government councillor in the area, Peter Edeh,” Amaraizu said.